CXwudi/comp5903-easy-cucumber/README.md

 # Easy Cucumber

-The Enhancement of Alexei's ["Cucumberized" JUnit](https://github.com/alexeikrumshyn/cucumberized-junit)
+This the graduate project for COMP5903 at Carleton University.
+It is the enhancement of Alexei's original ["Cucumberized" JUnit](https://github.com/alexeikrumshyn/cucumberized-junit)

-List of improvement, UML diagram for improved Cucumberized JUnit can be found in `easy-cucumber/doc` directory
+List of improvement, UML diagram for improved Cucumberized JUnit can be found in `doc` directory

 ## To develop or check code

 - Java 11 or above

+## How to import

+TODO: finish this part when published with JitPack

 ## How to use

-First, build the cucumber test using APIs defined in the [`EasyCucumber`](src\main\java\scs\comp5903\cucumber\EasyCucumber.java) class.
-All APIs in `EasyCucumber` return an executable [`JFeature`](src/main/java/scs/comp5903/cucumber/execution/JFeature.java) class that can run the cucumber test.
+Call [`EasyCucumber.build()`](src\main\java\scs\comp5903\cucumber\EasyCucumber.java) method to parse and create a cucumber test, it will return an executable instance of [`JFeature`](src/main/java/scs/comp5903/cucumber/execution/JFeature.java) that can run the cucumber test through calling `JFeature.execute()`.
-Simply call it anywhere to run the test.

-Currently, this project is not published yet as it is still WIP (work in progress).
-Once it is ready, it will be published as a maven package through [JitPack](https://jitpack.io/).
+Currently, this project is still WIP (work in progress), but at least it is in a usable stage.

 ## Supported Cucumber Keywords